fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 The resulting mishmash is dull and disjointed.
 Long, wooden, scenes leaden with exposition, interrupted by an occasional bit of exploitation.
 In this case, Howard Vernon, dressed like Boris Karloff in _The Tower of London (1939)_, torturing a semi-nude woman covered in Technicolor blood.
 If you're in it for these bits, I recommend liberal use of the fast-forward button.

 The financing amalgam also explains the myriad of alternate titles.
 In the US it was _Night of the Blood Monster_.
 In England it was _Witch Killer of Broadmoor_.
-Never mind that there's no Broadmoor in the film.
+Now, there's no Broadmoor in the film.
 Granted, there's no Blood Monster either, but why Broadmoor?
 That's one question the making-of featurette couldn't answer.